dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Create a pull request to merge the changes from your branch into the develop branch.
-More information on this process can be found in the :ref:`github-workflow-pull-request <GitHub Workflow>` chapter.
+More information on this process can be found in the :ref:`GitHub Workflow <gitHub-workflow>` chapter under "Open a pull request using your browser."

 Update the develop data directory